nomicness/a-whole-new-world/laws.md

 **308.** If any players disagree about the legality of a move or the interpretation or application of a rule, any player may call for a Judgement.
 A Judgement is created by opening an issue.
 The issue must contain a summary of the dispute at hand.

-**309.** OF WAR AND SPOILS: Any Active Player with a positive point value may declare War on any other Active Player with a positive point value at any time.
-Once War has been declared, there is a Call To Arms for a period of one (1) Business Day.
-During the Call To Arms, the player declaring war (Attacker) may request Allies to assist in the attack.
-Also during the Call To Arms, Active Players may become an Ally of the player on which war was declared (Defender).
-Active Players who wish to become an Ally to the Attacker or Defender, must publicly announce their alliance.
-A player may not be an Ally of both the attacker and defender.

-Once the Call To Arms has expired, Battle begins:

-The Attacker and all Allies of the Attacker roll a number of six (6) sided dice equal to their total number of points divided by ten (10) rounded to the nearest whole number.
-Count the total number of dice, which rolled higher than four (4).
-This is considered the Attack Strength.

-The Defender and all Allies of the Defender roll a number of six (6) sided dice equal to their total number of points divided by ten (10) rounded to the nearest whole number.
-Count the total number of dice, which rolled higher than four (4).
-This is considered the Defense Strength.

-The side whose Strength is lower is considered the loser of the Battle.

-Take the larger Strength and subtract the smaller Strength.
-This is the Battle Impact.

-Multiply the Battle Impact by ten (10) and divide by the number of Players on the losing side of the Battle, rounded to the nearest whole number.
-This is the Battle Cost.
-Subtract a number of points equal to the Battle Cost from each Player on the losing side of the Battle from their point value permanently.

-If any Player's point value is reduced to zero (0) or below, they are removed from War.

-If either the Attacker or Defender is removed from War, the War has ended and the Victor is the remaining Attacker or Defender.

-Battles continue until either the Attacker or Defender's point value is reduced to zero (0) or below, or either the Attacker or Defender Surrender.

-When a Player Surrenders, the opposing Player is considered the Victor.
-The Loser then gives the Victor half of their remaining point balance rounded to the nearest whole number.
-This is considered the Spoils Of War.

-The Victor may distribute any of the Spoils to their Allies in any manner.

 **310.** Players may exchange points.
 After points have been exchanged between the given players the total amount of points post exchange must equal the total amount of points pre exchange.

 **311.** A proposal must be voted on by more than 50% of active players (a quorum) in order to be resolved (accepted or rejected) unless otherwise noted in the rules.
 Any time after a proposal has reached a quorum it may be resolved by its creator.
 A rule-change is a proposal.